Tajik language

-Tajik, (Note: Endonym: (забони) тоҷикӣ, (zaboni) tojikī, /tg/) Tajik Persian, Tajiki Persian, (Note: Tajik: форсии тоҷикӣ, forsii tojikī, /tg/) also called Tajiki, is the variety of Persian spoken in Tajikistan and Uzbekistan by ethnic Tajiks.
-It is closely related to neighbouring Dari of Afghanistan with which it forms a continuum of mutually intelligible varieties of the Persian language.
-Several scholars consider Tajik as a dialectal variety of Persian rather than a language on its own.
-The issue of whether Tajik and Persian are to be considered two dialects of a single language or two discrete languages has political aspects to it.
+Tajik, (Note: Endonym: (забони) тоҷикӣ, (zaboni) tojikī, /tg/) Tajik Persian, Tajiki Persian, (Note: Tajik: форсии тоҷикӣ, forsii tojikī, /tg/) also called Tajiki, as well as sometimes referred to as Eastern Persian, (Note: Along with Dari), is the variety of Persian spoken in Tajikistan and Uzbekistan by ethnic Tajiks.
+It is closely related to neighbouring Dari in Afghanistan, with which it forms a continuum of mutually intelligible varieties of the Persian language.
+Several scholars consider Tajik to be a dialectal variety of Persian rather than a language in its own right.
+The question of whether Tajik and Persian should be considered two dialects of a single language or two discrete languages has political aspects to it.

-By way of Early New Persian, Tajik, like Iranian Persian and Dari Persian, is a continuation of Middle Persian, the official administrative, religious and literary language of the Sasanian Empire (224–651 CE), itself a continuation of Old Persian, the language of the Achaemenid Empire (550–330 BC).
+Through Early New Persian, Tajik, like Iranian Persian and Dari Persian, is a continuation of Middle Persian, the official administrative, religious, and literary language of the Sasanian Empire (224–651 CE), itself a continuation of Old Persian, the language of the Achaemenid Empire (550–330 BC).

-Tajiki is one of the two official languages of Tajikistan, the other being Russian as the official interethnic language.
-In Afghanistan, this language is less influenced by Turkic languages and is regarded as a form of Dari, which has co-official language status.
-The Tajiki Persian of Tajikistan has diverged from Persian as spoken in Afghanistan and even more from that of Iran due to political borders, geographical isolation, the standardisation process and the influence of Russian and neighbouring Turkic languages.
-The standard language is based on the northwestern dialects of Tajik (region of the old major city of Samarqand), which have been somewhat influenced by the neighbouring Uzbek language as a result of geographical proximity.
-Tajik also retains numerous archaic elements in its vocabulary, pronunciation, and grammar that have been lost elsewhere in the Persophone world, in part due to its relative isolation in the mountains of Central Asia.
+Tajiki is one of the two official languages of Tajikistan, the other being Russian, which serves as the official interethnic language.
+In Afghanistan, this language is less influenced by Turkic languages and is regarded as a form of Dari, which has co‑official status.
+The Tajiki Persian of Tajikistan has diverged from Persian as spoken in Afghanistan, and even more from that of Iran, owing to political borders, geographical isolation, standardisation processes, and the influence of Russian and neighbouring Turkic languages.
+The standard language is based on the north‑western dialects of Tajik (the region of the old major city of Samarqand), which have been somewhat influenced by the neighbouring Uzbek language as a result of geographical proximity.
+Tajik also retains numerous archaic elements in its vocabulary, pronunciation, and grammar that have been lost elsewhere in the Persophone world, in part because of its relative isolation in the mountains of Central Asia.

 Name

-Up to and including the nineteenth century, speakers in Afghanistan and Central Asia had no separate name for the language and simply regarded themselves as speaking Farsi, which is the endonym for the Persian language.
+Up to and including the 19th century, speakers in Afghanistan and Central Asia had no separate name for the language and simply regarded themselves as speaking Farsi, which is the endonym for the Persian language.
 The term Tajik derives from Persian, although it has been adopted by the speakers themselves.
 For most of the 20th century, its name was rendered in the Russian spelling of Tadzhik.

-In 1989, with the growth in Tajik nationalism, a law was enacted declaring Tajik the state (national) language, with Russian being the official language (as throughout the Union).
+In 1989, with the growth of Tajik nationalism, a law was enacted declaring Tajik the state (national) language, with Russian as the official language (as throughout the Union).
 In addition, the law officially equated Tajik with Persian, placing the word Farsi (the endonym for the Persian language) after Tajik.
-The law also called for a gradual reintroduction of the Perso-Arabic alphabet.
+The law also called for a gradual reintroduction of the Perso‑Arabic alphabet.

 In 1999, the word Farsi was removed from the state language law.